ModyQyW/fabric/docs/guide/git/simple-git-hooks.md

 Passing parameters to the exported `simpleGitHooks` method can customize, and the `simpleGitHooks` method takes two parameters.

-The first parameter is used for basic customization, you can pass either `undefined` or an object.
+The first parameter is used for basic customization; you can pass no or empty objects to indicate the use of default values.
 To explicitly enable or disable a plugin, you need to explicitly set the boolean value in the passed object.

-The following plugins are currently supported:
+The following is the default configuration:

 - commitlint - Use commitlint to lint commit messages.
 Enabled by default if you have commitlint installed.
 - lintStaged - Use lint-staged to execute commands against staged git files.
 Enabled by default if you have lint-staged installed.